ctu-geoforall-lab-projects/bp-kala-2017/docs/source/user_guide.rst

   * information about the part of the track, that has no data available (where the track exceeds the raster) - time, distance;

-  * estimatited radiation values - maximum and average dose rate, total dosage;
+  * estimatited radiation values - maximum and average dose rate, total dose;

   * plugin settings - input raster units, distance between track vertices.